How to Write a Winning Rationale for a Project Proposal

 Demonstrating the Feasibility of the Project

-Demonstrating the feasibility of your project is definitely an important aspect if you wanna achieve success.
+Demonstrating the feasibility of your project is an important aspect if you want to achieve success.
 It’s important to conduct studies to assess your project’s viability and potential for success.
 This will involve analyzing your organizational strength and capacity to address the problem and achieve long-term impact.

-We suggest that when you’re assessing feasibility, conduct a needs assessment to understand the problem and its impact on the community.
-Another important aspect to evaluate here is if you have the resources to successfully carry out a project and genuinely bring an impact.
+We suggest that when assessing feasibility, you conduct a needs assessment to understand the problem and its impact on the community.
+Another important aspect to evaluate here is whether you have the resources to successfully carry out a project and genuinely make an impact.

 Addressing potential challenges and risks